-My favorite ever Chicken Enchiladas recipe-- easy to make, with a simple, but delicious homemade enchilada sauce.
-This Mexican dish is baked as a casserole and served with fresh toppings like limes, cilantro, and sour cream.
+My favorite ever Easy Shredded Chicken Enchiladas Recipe-- easy to make, with a simple, but delicious homemade red enchilada sauce.
+This classic mexican dish is baked as a casserole and served with fresh toppings like limes, cilantro, and sour cream.

 Today I am sharing with you one of my family’s favorite recipes.
-These enchiladas were a family classic that was special in the rotation.
-Special because it takes a little time to prepare, but also special because of how delicious it is!
-These are the BEST EVER CHICKEN ENCHILADAS.
+These easy chicken enchiladas were a family classic growing up that was "special" in the rotation.
+Special, because it takes a little time to prepare, but also special because of how delicious it is.

-My mom originally found this recipe in a magazine as an ad for Crisco oil!
+My mom originally found this easy enchiladas recipe in a magazine as an ad for Crisco oil.
 But like all good recipes, over the years it has shifted and changed to suit our family’s taste.
 The result-- a slightly healthier dish with more green chiles!
-The chiles included in this are mild canned green chiles, so they really don’t add a lot of heat.
-They just add flavor!
+The chiles included in this are mild canned green chiles.
+They really don’t add a lot of heat, they just add flavor!

-Green Chiles: Mild heat and already chopped in the can.
+- Green Chiles: They have mild heat and come already chopped in the can.
 Our family adds extra chiles because they really bulk up the filling and add great flavor!
 Don't be worried about them being too spicy, they are made from Anaheim peppers which are low on the Scoville scale, about 500.

 This dish freezes well and it's not a bad idea to make a double batch (trust me, your family will be asking for these again!).
 My mom used to make this as a meal to bring to people when they needed one, and it was always very well received!

 These enchiladas are great on their own.
-But we always serve them with fun toppings like extra Greek yogurt/sour cream, lime, hot sauce, cilantro, green onions, and avocado.
-Here are some other great sides that would be delicious served with these chicken enchiladas:
+But we always serve them with fun toppings like extra greek yogurt/sour cream, salsa, lime, hot sauce, cilantro, green onions, and avocado.
+Here are some other great sides that would be delicious served with these creamy shredded chicken enchiladas:

 - A Classic Margarita